Retiring in Greece: a complete guide to living your best life in the Mediterranean

 Banking abroad made easy – how US retirees in Greece handle their money

-To access your pension or retirement income, many retirees use international transfer services like Wise or Revolut for better rates and fewer fees.
+To access your pension or retirement income, many retirees use international transfer services for better rates and fewer fees.
 US cards work across Greece, but using a local debit card for daily expenses is often cheaper.
 ATMs are widespread, and contactless payments are standard – even in smaller towns.

 Best places to retire in Greece